 A Message From Our Administrator Concerning the Coronavirus (COVID-19)

-To avoid exposure to the virus and in accordance with the Department of Health & Senior Services SLRC Guidance, residents are not to leave the building unless for a necessary medical reason that cannot be addressed within our community.
+In accordance with the Department of Health & Senior Services SLRC Guidance, residents are not to leave the building unless for a necessary medical reason that cannot be addressed within our community.
 If a resident leaves the building, they are potentially risking their health and the health of others, as well as potentially being discharged from Parc Provence.
-We are happy to assist with ordering items, shopping for you, or anything else you may need, in order to prevent possible exposure by others outside of the building.

 We are not allowing visitors to enter our community.

-This is critical to mitigating the possible spread of the virus.
-We are screening all staff with a temperature check and health screening questionnaire (which includes questions regarding any travel in the last 30 days, individual symptoms and any potential exposure to others with symptoms consistent with flu, COVID-19 or any respiratory illness).
-Temperatures of each team member are being checked before the start of their shifts.
+We have three screening locations for staff based on households to provide further separation of employees to reduce contact and social distancing.
+We continue to screen all staff with a temperature check and health screening questionnaire (which includes questions regarding any travel in the last 30 days, individual symptoms, and any potential exposure to others with symptoms consistent with flu, COVID-19, or any respiratory illness).
+Temperatures of each team member are checked before the start of their shifts.
+As of Friday, April 3, 2020, all staff, private duty, and companions are required to wear a face mask while in the building.
 Ongoing training and education are being provided to team members.
 Vendors are delivering to the dock; they are not entering the building.

 The additional following steps are being taken in our community: